Preface

 Trend: Building Class

-Real life experience requriee you to manage your code.
+Real life experience requrie us to manage our code.
 This tidying process often be done by creating a class.
 This tedious process usually started by making the function first, then move them to a class.

 Refactor to Function

-Let’s make move the palin code above to a function.
+Let’s make move the plain code above to a function.
 The problem with function is we need a bunch variables, for input and output between function.

 library(readr)